-- Completed Common Application
+- Completed Common Application or Coalition Application, including:

 - High School Transcript(s)

-- $70 Application Fee or Fee Waiver: You may consider the waiver approved unless a member of the Office of Undergraduate Admissions notifies you otherwise.
+- $75 Application Fee or Fee Waiver: You may consider the waiver approved unless a member of the Office of Undergraduate Admissions notifies you otherwise.
 Without an application fee, or an approved fee waiver, we cannot continue to process your application to Tufts University.
+Approved waivers are:

 Office of Undergraduate Admissions